Human Layer Security Training

 A video conference with AI-generated colleagues

 The employee joins a video call where the CFO and multiple colleagues appear to be present.
 Real-time face and voice manipulation makes the impersonation convincing.
-A £20 million transfer is authorised.
+A series of transfers totalling $25 million to various bank accounts is authorised.

 Aftermath